Logo Voyage

 Travellers who are retired or on a long-term leave are less time-dependent, and can find cheaper dates than full-time workers on a short vacation at fixed dates.
 Mid-week can be cheaper than weekends (or the other way round where business travel outweighs tourism).
 Local holidays can spike prices.

 Overtourism is an issue at some famous destinations, inflating prices for accommodation, food and souvenirs, as well as causing a worse experience for visitors, dissatisfaction among the locals, and destruction of the cultural and natural environment.
-If you go to an over-touristed destination, it is more important than ever to avoid the high season and holidays.
+If you go to an over-touristed destination, it is more important than ever to avoid the high season, weekends, and holidays.
 Also, try to prepare so that you get the most out of the visit.
 Sometimes there are similar sites that just haven't got as much publicity, which you can enjoy without the overtourism problems.
 Overtourism can turn venues, districts and sometimes whole cities into overpriced and less genuine #Tourist traps (see below).

 Get around